 Be’er-Sheva is an exemplary leader in Israeli voluntarism and civic action, in which all the volunteer organizations (NPOs) are coordinated by the umbrella organization “Re’em,” situated on the second floor of “Yad la-Banim” (located near City Hall), Sun.-Thurs.
 9:00-12:00.
 Chairperson: Shoshana Agajany; Acting Director: Alin Haviv, 08-6416619, 054-4214251.

 Be’er-Sheva‘s E. Levant Chess Center (founded 1973 by Eliahu Levant, a.k.a.
 “Mr. Chess”) is renowned in all the international chess circles for having the second-highest rate of Grand Masters per capita in a city the World (9 and counting, as of 2017)–a longstanding chess superpower.
 The current director is Ilana David (b.1961-), who is also the Captain of the Israel Women’s Chess Team.
 The center has players aged 4-90 (in 42 competitive groups)–08-6277431.
-As of January 2018, Be’er-Sheva remains well-represented by the promising, young grandmaster Maxim Rodshtein (b.1989-), currently ranked no.2 in Israel and ranked no.50 in the World by the FIDE International Chess Ranking.
-In 2019, the Be’er-Sheva Chess Club won the Israel National Cup, yet again, for the 30+ time since its establishment, as well as winning the National Chess Championship.
+In 2021, the Be’er-Sheva Chess Club won the Israel National Cup, yet again, for the 30+ time since its establishment, as well as winning the National Chess Championship.
 In 2020, our Grand Master Nitzan Steinberg (b.1998-, ranked 12th in Israel) took 1st place in two international Internet competitions: 1) in memory of Shahar Arad and 2) “Chess4Solidarity,” together with another of our local Grand Masters, Evgeny Postny (b.1981-).
 In 2021, at Israel’s 40th Annual National Chess Tournament, the first places were won by Grandmaster Victor Michalevski (b.1972-), ranked #171 in the world, and Grandmaster Yulia Shwaiger (b.1994-), ranked by FIDE since 2017 as an International Master (IM) and a Women’s Grandmaster (WGM).
-She is the reigning Women’s Champion in Israel since 2018 .
+She is the reigning Women’s Champion in Israel from 2018-2021…?

 Together with Haim Shafir (b.1950-), who created the popular card game “Taki” in 1983, the “Lunada” Interactive Children’s Museum has, thus far, sponsored the first two (2016 & 2017, hopefully of many), annual National Taki Competitions in Be’er-Sheva.